-You are new to something that doesn’t mean you will not be hired by clients if you show the willingness to learn and show the expertise in a related field.
+You are new to something that doesn’t mean clients will not hire you if you show the willingness to learn and demonstrate expertise in a related field.

 Even if you are a fresher, you can build samples and showcase experience.
 Inexperience is more used as an excuse than anything else.